 ENG 1300.
 Developmental Writing.
 Basic composition skills.
 For students who have not satisfied TSIP requirements or for those who need developmental work before taking English 1310.
-Does not count toward any degree offered by the university.
+Credit earned for this course does not count toward any degree offered by the university.

 ENG 2359.
 US Literature before 1865.
 Course surveys representative authors and works of US literature from the beginnings to the Civil War.

 ENG 2360.
 US Literature since 1865.
 Course surveys representative authors and works of US literature from the Civil War to the present.

 ENG 3301.
 Critical Theory and Practice for English Majors.
 Course introduces the critical theories underpinning rhetorical and literary analysis within various branches of English Studies and develops the skills of reading, writing, and research.
 Required for majors and open to minors; must be taken in the first semester of upper division classes.
 (WI).

 ENG 3302.
 Film and Video Theory and Production.
 The study of film and narrative theory combined with the practice of videography and video editing.
 (WI).